Six Reasons Why I Use Jira In My Role as a Technical Writer

 Use Jira to Plan, Track, and Work faster

 Jira is an issue-tracking tool that's mainly used by software developers to track, organize, and prioritize bugs, new features, and improvements for certain software releases.
-Here at K15t Software, we carefully organize the development process for every Scroll add-on.
-We have multiple projects for each of our add-ons, and every project is sub-divided into 'issues'.
+Here at K15t, we carefully organize the development process for every Scroll App.
+We have multiple projects for each of our apps, and every project is sub-divided into 'issues'.
 These issues can be of multiple types, for example:

 - New Feature